jamesob/coldcore/README.md

 ### Auditing

-The final script, `coldcore`, is hackily compiled from the contents of `src/coldcore/` for convenience during development.
+The final script, `coldcore`, is dumbly compiled from the contents of `src/coldcore/` for convenience during development (per `./bin/compile`).

-If you want to read through, I recommend started with the `src/coldcard` tree.
+If you want to read through, I recommend starting with the `src/coldcore` tree.

 ```
 .